Enola Holmes 2: Reception

+Audience viewership

 Enola Holmes 2 debuted at number 1 on Netflix's global weekly viewership with 64.08 million hours streamed across 93 countries.
 The next week the film stayed at the number 1 spot with 62.860 million hours.
-Interest in the first film Enola Holmes, generated another 9.64 million hours viewed for the first week of the sequel release.
+Interest in the first film Enola Holmes generated another 9.64 million hours viewed for the first week of the sequel release.

+Critical response

 Beandrea July of The New York Times wrote "One can't help but cheer on this Y.A. feminist tale as a welcome addition to the Sherlock Holmes universe."

 Lovia Gyarkye of The Hollywood Reporter called it "a serviceable sequel".
 Gyarkye praises the meticulous production and costume design but is critical of the narrative as "The 1888 match girl strike, which was a process of community building, a focused effort on we, gets repackaged as a lesson in one voice leading the masses."

 Benjamin Lee of The Guardian gave it 3 out of 5 and wrote: "An equally boisterous romp that's equally as hard to remember once it's over but one that should keep its many fans engaged enough to warrant further sequels."

 Robbie Collin of The Telegraph gave it 2 out of 5.
-He found the film less charming than its predecessor and was critical of "the overall aura of cheapness" and from the dreary looking scenes to the basic fight scenes.
+He found the film less charming than its predecessor and was critical of "the overall aura of cheapness", from the dreary looking scenes to the basic fight scenes.

 Accolades

 Millie Bobby Brown won the award for "Favorite Movie Actress" at the 2023 Kids' Choice Awards.
+Consolata Boyle also won "Best Costume Design" at the 19th Irish Film & Television Awards.

+Future

+In November 2023, Netflix revealed that a screenplay for a third Enola Holmes film was in the works.
+Netflix Films chairman Scott Stuber said the streamer is very proud of their "homegrown star" Millie Bobby Brown, and they are excited to continue telling Enola's story.

+The third film was officially announced in November 2024, with Philip Barantini taking over as director.
+Filming began in April 2025.
+Brown, Partridge, Cavill, Bonham Carter, Patel, and Duncan-Brewster will reprise their roles, while Jack Thorne will return as screenwriter.